-- 1. Complete the wiring for the following items:

-- Exhaust fan

-- · Control panel

-- Lights

-- · Air solenoid valve

-- 2. Complete the wiring for any of the following items that are included with this booth:

-- If applicable: Proximity switches on product doors and personnel doors

-- If applicable: Air-sensing tube (AST)

-- If applicable: Economy Mode switch and gun hanger
+- 1. Complete the wiring for the following items: - · Exhaust fan - · Control panel - Lights - Air-proving switches (exhaust stack and intake duct, as needed) - · Air solenoid valve - 2.
+Complete the wiring for any of the following items that are included with this booth: - If applicable: Proximity switches on product doors and personnel doors - If applicable: Air-sensing tube (AST) - If applicable: Economy Mode switch and gun hanger